NovaCow/PyWebServer/README.md

 # PyWebServer

+## Current state
+Currently I'm in the middle of bringing major improvements to PyWebServer, like a significantly better config automatic HTTPS certificate generation using Let's Encrypt, HTTP `PUT`, `POST` and `DELETE` support, HTTP2 support and auto-indexing.
+This all will be part of major release 2, version 2.0.
+These improvements will partially make their way into 1.x versions, from 1.4 onwards, mostly as testing ground and compatibility with 2.0 reasons.
+Most will probably be dead code until 2.0 properly comes out.
+Until then, parts of the code may be pretty cluttered.
+I'll probably enable you to test some feautres like the new config, but code quality is currently not a main priority.

 ## GitHub
-The upstream of this project is on my own [Gitea instance](https://git.novacow.ch/Nova/PyWebServer/).
+The host of this project is on my own [Gitea instance](https://git.novacow.ch/Nova/PyWebServer/).
 Because of that I'll mostly reply to issues and PRs there, you can submit issues and PRs on GitHub, but it might take longer before I read it.

 ## Installing